Skip to main content (Press Enter).

 908th OSS Ready Airman Training exercise

-U.S. Air Force Master Sgt.
-Tracy Elser, left, and Staff Sgt.
-Nicole Williams, both members of the 908th Operations Support Squadron, prepare to defend their sector against enemy forces prior to a fire fight during a Ready Airman Training exercise Sept.
+U.S. Air Force Tech.
+Sgt.
+Jesse Liethen, 908th Operations Support Squadron survival, evasion, resistance and escape specialist, prepares to demonstrate how the training weapons work prior to a Ready Airman Training exercise Sept.
 7, 2024, at Maxwell Air Force Base, Alabama.
-The exercise provided stress inoculation while building lethal combat Airmen, giving leadership the opportunity to test and evaluate multi-capable Airmen skills and agile combat employment.
+Liethen worked with squadron leadership to develop an exercise that would provide stress inoculation while building lethal combat Airmen, giving leadership the opportunity to test and evaluate multi-capable Airmen skills and agile combat employment.
 (U.S. Air Force photo by Bradley J. Clark)

 Details